 One of my favorite things about this location is the view facing back towards Camiguin Island where Mt Hibok Hibok and Mt Vulcan can be seen reaching high into the skyline, creating the ultimate backdrop.
 I have never seen a landscape quite like it in my life!

 From the sky, White Island Camiguin looks like a boomerang which is a pretty impressive sight and it’s also known to change shapes throughout the year with the shifting tides.
 How fascinating!

 HOW LONG TO SPEND ON THE ISLAND

 You can spend anywhere between 1 hour and 1 day on White Island Camiguin, it all just depends on how many days you have allowed yourself to explore the rest of Camiguin Island.

-I have heard of some people spending an entire day on White Island Camiguin, lounging on the sand, reading a book and just kicking back all the while taking in the sweeping views.
+I have heard of some people spending an entire day on this. unique sandbar, lounging on the sand, reading a book, and just kicking back all the while taking in the sweeping views.

-My friends and I spent about 1.5 hours on White Island Camiguin and felt like this was more than enough time to enjoy this natural wonder!
+My friends and I spent about 1.5 hours on the island and felt like this was more than enough time to enjoy this natural wonder!

 Must Read → 3 Weeks Philippines Itinerary